ejeschke/ginga/doc/manual/plugins.rst

 .. tip:: The *override* setting is provided for the convenience of
-	 having an automatic zoom, while preventing a manually set zoom level from being overrided when a new image is ingested.
+	 having an automatic zoom, while preventing a manually set zoom level from being overridden when a new image is ingested.
 When typed in the image window,  the apostrophe (aka "single quote") key can be used to toggle the mode back to override (from "off"), while quote (aka double quote) will set the preference to "on".
 The global plugin Info panel shows the state of this setting.

 The `Center New` box, if checked, will cause newly visited images to always have the pan position reset to the center of the image.
 If